www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2022-12-21-1-Create-game-based-on-optimization-networks.md

 # Tasks
 * [ ] Document goals of this game.
-    * [ ] Gamification
+  * [ ] Use gamification as a source for motivation.
     * [ ] Alternative or counterpart to test recursion:
       create meaning full tests by combining test problems and thereby creating bigger and more complex problems and test data.
+    * [ ] The goal is to create optimization algorithm based on reconstruction and deconstruction cycle.
+      This is the reason why the game consists of a reconstruction step, that is basically a city building game, and a deconstruction step, that is basically a war game.
+    * [ ] Reason why the game is called crisis network: bringing optimization systems to their limits and beyond, in order to learn from it, is a crisis for such optimization system as undesirable states are thereby reached.
 * [x] Create a very simple renderer for it.
 * [x] Provide unsecured local website for testing.
   -> Not needed.